-Rich in natural resources, Algeria is home to the fourth-largest economy in Africa.
-The largest industries in Algeria include natural gas and oil production, mining and agriculture.
+Rich in natural resources, Algeria is home to the third-largest economy in Africa.
+Skilled professionals are always in demand, especially in the country’s key sectors, which include natural gas and oil production, mining, and agriculture.

 Job market in Algeria